UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium.md

 Check [Addendum 1: How much training data (ground truth) do I need?](#addendum-1-how-much-training-data-ground-truth-do-i-need) for more details.

 ### 3.2.
 How to fine-tune a layout segmentation model
 > **Note:** The aim of fine-tuning a layout segmentation model is to improve the automatic segmentation of text regions, baselines and line masks.
 In order to fine-tune an existing layout segmentation model, the existing model (*base model*) should already work *reasonably* well on your data.
+>
-For example, a base model that has been trained on a writing system such as Arabic (reading direction right to left) will most likely not be improved by fine-tuning with training data that has a reading direction from left to right.
+> **Examples**: A base model that has been trained on a writing system such as Arabic (reading direction right to left) will most likely not be improved by fine-tuning with training data that has a reading direction from left to right.
 Similarly, a base model that has been trained primarily on rather uniform book pages (e.g. English novels from the 18th century with a homogeneous paragraph-by-paragraph layout) will have problems with the segmentation of complex tables, as these layout structures were underrepresented in the training data or played no role at all.
 Experience has shown that fine-tuning such a base model with a few pages of training data does not lead to useful results.
 Hence we recommend finding a layout segmentation model that works reasonably well on your data in the first place.

-As with fine-tuning a text recognition model, we recommend using an **iterative approach** for creating training data (*ground truth*):
+As with fine-tuning a text recognition model, we recommend using an **iterative approach** for creating training data:

-#### Step 1: Create training data
+#### Step 1: Create training data (*ground truth*)
 Create 5 to 10 pages of training data by correcting the automatically generated layout segmentation as shown in `steps 3 to 7` of chapter [3.1.
 How to fine-tune a text recognition model](#31-how-to-fine-tune-a-text-recognition-model).

 #### Step 2: Fine-tune your layout segmentation model
 2. Click on the **"Images"** tab.
-3. Select **all pages with your corrected training data** (select one page, hold `Shift` key and then select the other pages with your training data).
+3. Select **all pages with your corrected training data** (select one page, hold the `shift` key and then select the other pages with your training data).
 4. Click on the blue **"Train"** button and choose **"Segmenter"**.

 <img src="./images/training-eS-51.png" width="80%" height="80%"><br/>